Breath holding spells

 Yes, there are 2 types of breath holding spells: blue (cyanotic) breath holding spells and pale (pallid) spells.
 Blue spells refer to the child's lips and mouth turning a dusky blue colour during a spell and are more common than pale spells.
 Previously these 2 types of spells were thought to be distinct conditions but both may occur in the same child at different times in their lives.

 Both types do not have any serious consequences (unless your child hurts themselves if they fall) but they are frightening to see.

 What causes breath holding spells?

 Breath holding spells are caused by either a change in the usual breathing pattern, a slowing of the heart rate or a combination of the 2.
 Pain or strong emotions, such as fear or frustration can bring on these reactions.

 The underlying reason why breath holding spells occur is not known.
-One third of children with breath holding spells will have a family history of similar episodes.
+1 in 3 children with breath holding spells will have a family history of similar episodes.
 In some children, breath holding spells may be related to iron deficiency anaemia, a condition where the body does not produce a normal number of red blood cells.
 Most children that go through a stage of breath holding do not have a serious underlying problem.

 Children with breath holding spells do not have epilepsy.
 As breath holding spells may resemble an epileptic seizure, the 2 are often confused.
 In epileptic seizures, the child may turn blue, but it will be during or after the seizure and not before.
 Wetting and soiling are common in epileptic seizures, but are rare with breath holding spells.